-To uphold our commitment of enhancing our guests' experience, we look to provide sustainable luxury while creating a positive impact on our guests and the world around us.
+To uphold our commitment of enhancing our guests' experience, we look to provide sustainable luxury while not compromising on the well-being of our people, our communities or the environment.
 This means holding ourselves accountable for reducing our environmental footprint across our operations, while setting our sights to increase the use of renewable and regenerative resources.

 Our Peninsula Academy programme bring our cities to life as guests explore authentic cultural, artistic, sustainability experiences outside of our doors.
 Partnerships with local artisans, as we did for our guestroom amenities, using fragrances with a unique scent profile tailored to each of our cities.
-Our Naturally Peninsula cuisine was born out of the growing awareness of the connection between nutrition and mental and physical well-being.
+Our fully plant-based Naturally Peninsula cuisine was born out of the growing awareness of the connection between nutrition and mental and physical well-being.
 We believe we can continue to provide exquisite dining experiences for our health and environmentally conscious guests while showcasing freshly prepared, locally harvested, healthy ingredients.
 Life Lived Best, a newly launched brand-wide initiative aims to provide our guests with opportunities to pursue their fitness, mindfulness, and nutritional goals - and to access those opportunities whenever they wish through a dedicated Wellness Portal and 24-hour Wellness Concierge service.